IrinaStatsLab/Awesome-CGM/README.md

 * [Aleppo (2017)](https://github.com/irinagain/Awesome-CGM/wiki/Aleppo-(2017))
   * The purpose of this study was to determine whether the use of continuous glucose monitoring (CGM) without blood glucose monitoring (BGM) measurements is as safe and effective as using CGM with BGM in adults (25-40) with type 1 diabetes.
 The total sample size was 225 participants.
 The Dexcom G4 was used to continuously monitor glucose levels for a span of 6 months.
   * Found by Mary Martin.
 CGM Processor by David Buchanan, Elizabeth Chun.
+Updated R processor by Shaun Cass.
 Uploaded by Mary Martin, Elizabeth Chun.

 * [Anderson (2016)](https://github.com/irinagain/Awesome-CGM/wiki/Anderson-(2016))
   * This study was designed to test a closed-loop control-to-range artificial pancreas (AP) system.
 There are two phases to this study.
 Within Phase 1, there were various stages of this study starting with 0-3 weeks of practice with CGM.
 This was followed by 2 weeks using the study pump together with CGM known as sensor augmented pump (SAP) therapy.
 This was used as a baseline and followed by 2 weeks of overnight only closed loop control (CLC) and 2 weeks of 24/7 CLC.
 During the CLC weeks, insulin was administered by the AP system.
 Phase 2 continued with only 14 patients - physician’s choice.
 These 14 patients used the CLC system 24/7 for five additional months.